• Skip to primary navigation

 Serve Madeira with turkey stuffing or smoked meats to take your cooking to the next level.

-Meanwhile, blend Marsala into creamy risotto or reductions with chicken to create a delightful feast.
+Meanwhile, blend Marsala into creamy risotto or reductions with chicken to create a nice feast.

 But there's more to these wines than flavor.